mars0i/forage/README.md

 ---

-Because there are now several standard build tools for Clojure, note that this project uses Leiningen: To start a REPL in a terminal so that you can play with the code here, install [Leiningen](https://leiningen.org).
+Because there are now multiple standard build tools for Clojure, note that this project uses Leiningen: To start a REPL in a terminal so that you can play with the code here, install [Leiningen](https://leiningen.org).
 Then *cd* into the forage directory and run *lein repl* (or use one of the scripts